CryptoGurujiOG/Cysic-Verifer-Node-Run-Guide/README.md

 - Enter Invite code 👉 2c609
 - Verify Invite Code
 - Choose a Name and Submit
-- Click on your Metamask wallet address (top right)
+- Click on your wallet address (top right)
 - Connect your Keplr wallet
 - Click Social Tasks and complete all tasks
 - Click on the Faucet icon